Cranebrook

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Cranebrook suburb has a median taxpayer income of $57,400 and an average income of $68,051 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-These figures are comparable to national averages but differ from Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, current estimates project a median income of approximately $62,486 and an average income of around $74,080, accounting for Wage Price Index growth of 8.86%.
+The median taxpayer income in Cranebrook is $57,400, with an average of $68,051.
+This data was gathered by AreaSearch from the latest postcode level ATO figures for financial year 2023.
+Nationally, the median income is $60,817 and the average is $83,003.
+By September 2025, estimates suggest a median income of approximately $62,486 and an average of $74,080, based on Wage Price Index growth of 8.86% since financial year 2023.
 According to the 2021 Census, incomes in Cranebrook cluster around the 70th percentile nationally.
-The earnings profile shows that 38.5% of individuals (6,174 people) fall within the $1,500 - $2,999 earnings band, which is similar to the metropolitan region where this cohort also represents 30.9%.
-In Cranebrook, housing costs consume 17.0% of income, but strong earnings place disposable income at the 71st percentile nationally.
+The earnings profile shows that 38.5% of the community (6,173 individuals) earn between $1,500 and $2,999 annually, which is similar to the metropolitan region where this cohort represents 30.9%.
+In Cranebrook, housing costs consume 17.0% of income, but despite this, disposable income ranks at the 71st percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income